grafana/faro-web-sdk/demo/docs/instrumentations/logs.md

 - Click the buttons from the `Console Instrumentation` category
 - There are two modes available:
-  - `Console mode` - enabled by default - when this mode is activated, clicking the buttons will print the messages to the browser console and the Grafana JavaScript Agent Console Instrumentation picks it automatically from there.
+  - `Console mode` - enabled by default - when this mode is activated, clicking the buttons will print the messages to the browser console and the Faro Console Instrumentation picks it automatically from there.
-  - `API mode` - enabled by clicking on the toggle - when this mode is activated, clicking the buttons will call the Grafana JavaScript Agent API and sends the log directly to the collector.
+  - `API mode` - enabled by clicking on the toggle - when this mode is activated, clicking the buttons will call the Faro API and sends the log directly to the collector.

 ## Visualizing the Data